LukBur/AI_MED_Recruitment/README.md

 # 3. Logistic Regression

-This is the part when we see that the models play the same game and similarities in results start to appear.

 Key steps:
 - applied StandardScalar to standarize all features,
-- divided the solution into two approaches: 1 - finding significant features when the model considers them all at the same time; 2 - working on the features seperately (in other words - one model per feature)
+- divided the solution into two approaches: 1 - finding significant features when the model uses them all at the same time; 2 - working on the features seperately (in other words - one model per feature)
-- in approach 1 I included PartialDependenceDisplay to show how much each feature acutally changes the prediction - even when others are involved (the x-axes show values in standard deviation units:
+- in approach 1 I included PartialDependenceDisplay to show how much each feature acutally changes the prediction - even when others are involved (the x-axes show values in standard deviation units):
     - -2 = 2 SD below average,
     - 0 = average,
     - +2 = 2 SD above average)